Anatomy of a Layout

 Introduction

-In each type there is only one active layout.
-Each Layout has, in principle, 6 areas (header, subheader,before, main, after and footer).
-So the view on the screen uses appropriate areas from the available active layouts.
+For each type only one layout may be selected as active.
+Each Layout has, in principle, two sections .
+One section has the header, subheader and footer sub-sections and the other section has the before, main and aftersub-sections.
+So the view on the screen uses appropriate section from the available active layouts.

 Also please note that not every placeholder is available in every type of layout.
-When you open a layout in the back end then each area of the layout has a panel listing the available placeholders.
+When you open a layout in the back end then each section has an V4 button additional information button that lists the available placeholders for the section.

 If you click on the name of a layout then the details on that layout will be shown as discussed below.

-Switching the view between them is by clicking on either the 'Main Area' or the 'Edit Header and Footer Area'.
+Switching the view between the two section is by clicking on either the V4 tab main areatab or the V4 tab edit header footer areatab.

 In this example there is no code in the 'Use Before Layout' or the 'Use After Layout'.
-Also as indicated by the slider there is much more code in the main Layout area.
+The V4 tab main area has most of the code.

-It shows if it is a default layout, that is whether or not area of the jDownloads installation.
+It shows if it is a default layout, that is whether or not the layout is part of the jDownloads installation.
 Also whether this layout is the current Active layout of this type.

 There is also a facility to load in two additional popular CSS framework files to allow additional classes and the like for 'own' styling.

 There is also a description box where you can add details about the layout.
-This description will appear on the main layout panel.
+This description will appear on the main layout panel in the backend.

 Placeholders

-The second panel lists all of the placeholders, which are always enclosed in { } characters, that are available for the areas of this layout type that are currently being shown.
+Click on the V4 button additional information button to see the list all of the placeholders, which are always enclosed in { } characters, that are available for the current section of the layout type that is currently being shown.

-The picture opposite shows the placeholders available for the the header, subheader and footer areas.
+The image below shows the placeholders available for the the header, subheader and footer areas.

 Before looking in detail at the layout anatomy it is useful to first see a typical view showing Downloads.